 The party filed cautiously into the room.
 It registered as particularly significant to Kara and Rahab when Abby suddenly said, “Did you hear that?”

 Lem was caught off-guard when Abby suddenly loomed over him, eyes wide in panic, and muttering in a distressed voice: “Let’s go!”
-Her gauntleted hands reached out toward the halfling and Lem danced back out of the way in surprise.
-Abby had dropped both her sword and her shield, and her head now whipped back and forth in alarm, menaced by some unseen threat.
+Her gauntleted hands reached out toward the gardener who danced back in surprise.
+Abby had dropped both sword and shield, and her head now whipped back and forth in alarm, menaced by some unseen threat.

 When they entered the room Lem had noticed a sudden disturbance in the dust along the floor in front of the disused hearth.
-Footprints appeared, churning motes into the air, though there passed no figure that he could see.
+Footprints appeared, churning motes into the air, though there passed no figure he could see.
 The gardener drew a dagger and stepped quickly.
 The dust swirled around him.
-His quick eyes traced the path toward Abby.
+His quick eyes traced the path toward the warrior.

 “Whatever it is,” Lem called out, “it’s headed for Abby!
 I hope it dances better than the last one!”

-Kara, prompted by the halfling’s movement and outburst, saw for herself the footprints appearing in the accumulated dust making their way across the floor.
-She drew a flask from her bandolier and hurled it to the floor where the footprints were headed.
-The flask shattered and the chemicals burst in a flash of flame, but did not catch, and the footprints appeared unmolested, passing through the flame without regard.
+Kara, too, saw the footprints in the dust making their way across the floor.
+She drew a flask from her bandolier and hurled it to the ground where the footprints were headed.
+The flask shattered and the chemicals burst in a flash of flame, but did not catch, and the footprints appeared to pass through the flame without regard.
 Rahab drew the wand that bestowed the spell of the electric grasp, readied it, and was secretly relieved that he and Kara were not the only ones seeing and hearing things that escaped explanation.

 At exactly that moment Abby was overcome, and approached Lem, reaching out to him and bidding him to follow.
-The halfling recoiled.
-The warrior’s face distended in sudden panic, her head whirled left and right in distress, desperately looking for something.
-Lem ducked back in range and suddenly launched a slap at Abby, and to his fortune the warrior had already turned the other way such that the halfling’s stroke missed entirely and he would not have to face her retaliatory wrath.
-Then Abby seemed to slow and wither, as though the panic passed.
+The gardener recoiled.
+The warrior’s face distended in sudden panic, her head whirled left and right, desperately looking for something.
+Lem ducked back in range and suddenly launched a slap at Abby, and to his fortune the warrior had already turned the other way such that the gardener’s stroke missed entirely and he would not have to face her retaliatory wrath.
+Then Abby seemed to slow and wither as the panic passed.
 The footprints stopped and the remaining dust stood unstirred.

 An uneasy silence closed in.
 “What happened?”
-Gloriana asked, alarmed at the frequency with which the question arose since the party breached the threshold of the manor.
+Gloriana asked, alarmed at the frequency with which the question arose since breaching the manor threshold.

 Kara and Gloriana looked on in concern.
 Lem’s lips pursed and his eyes were flint.
 Rahab feverishly scoured his historical knowledge to link what Abby described to record, but his effort to anchor the narrative found no purchase in the unsounded bay that was the mystery of that place.